 LoRaWAN coverage is increasing in cities throughout the world, see London – The Things Network Community.

-The cost of gathering pulses has been drastically reduced through the roll-out of LoRaWAN (Low Frequency Long Range Wide Area Networks).
+The cost of gathering data from pulse-enabled meters has been drastically reduced through the roll-out of LoRaWAN (Low Frequency Long Range Wide Area Networks).
 Pulse counting data loggers can be fitted to most electric, water, gas and heat meters.
 Adding a pulse counter to an electric meter used to need hardware such an integrated modem, cabling to LANs and perhaps a dedicated SIM data package for sending data to your AM&T portal using the cell phone network.
 Together with a few hours of technical support to install and commission the hardware.
 LoRaWAN and IoT (Internet of Things) Devices are being rolled out around the world in many sectors, including Energy Monitoring and SMART cities.
-In much of Europe the LoRaWAN network is so robust that it is possible to simply fit one battery powered end-device onto a meter and receive data in Carbon Counter.
+Carbon Counter offer is to assist with the set-up and commissioning of a LoRaWAN gateway in AWS IoT and then register devices to send data into your BlueSkies account.

 Very quickly, data packets of pulses, with time stamps can be converted into user-friendly graphs and reports to enable the AM&T (automated monitoring and targeting) process to start.
 You will be able to login to Carbon Counter and understand when Energy and Water can be saved.